learn-co-curriculum/phase-0-html-tables-lab/README.md

 ### `<td> </td>`

 In the next row down, we can start putting our information.
-In this row, instead of using the _table header_ tag, we want to use the _table data_ tag, `<td>`.
-So, for our table data, we cam just make up some addresses in cities and states, as well as a sales price, and add them in.
-An example row would look like:
+In this row, instead of using the _table header_ tag, we want to use the _table data_ tag, `<td>`, which will represent one table cell.
+So, for our table data, we can just make up some addresses in cities and states, as well as a sales price, and add them in.
+An example row would look like the following:

 ```
 <tr>